Index Funds Vs Managed Mutual Funds

 My opinion is that you should take advantage of what is offered to you.
 Vanguard is my employer’s 401K plan administrator and within my plan I have the option of both index and mutual funds.
-Let’s take a real life look at an index fund versus a comparable mutual fund within my 401K plan.
+You probably do as well.
+So, take a real life look at an index fund versus a comparable mutual fund within your 401K plan.

 - the results over 1, 3, 5, and 10 years.

 Google Finance is a great tool to do this.
 Just look up one simple and add another in the performance chart to compare.

 Also, keep in mind that active mutual fund managers change.
 And, a few good years of strong performance can be counter-balanced by a few bad years of low performance in the future.
 The law of averages catch up with almost every fund manager.

 You’ll find a number of investors who invest solely in index funds because they buy into the Bogle rhetoric that index funds are superior in every way in the long run.
 In many cases, they are.